Navid200/xDrip/docs/Nightscout/FD_Domains.md

 After selecting a domain, click on it in the left column.
 Doing that takes you back to the subdomain page with the domain selected.
 Now, enter a subdomain and proceed to activate it and create a hostname as explained [here](./FreeDNS.md).

+In order to switch to using your new hostname, use the [FreeDNS setip utility](./FreeDNS_Util.md).